 We DO NOT recommend that students seek the help of private companies for scholarship searches.

 These companies prove to be costly and produce no greater results.

 For additional information on Scholarship Scams, please visit http://www.finaid.org/scholarships/scams.phtml

 To file a complaint, or for free information on scholarship fraud, please call 1-877-FTC-HELP (1-877-382-4357) or visit http://www.ftc.gov/scholarshipscams

 Aultman College is a proud member of The Tuition Exchange organization.
-Tuition exchange is a scholarship opportunity for dependent students of eligible employees at one of the 600 plus member college and universities.
+Tuition Exchange is a scholarship opportunity for dependent students of eligible employees at one of the 600 plus member colleges and universities.